IRL2/nanover-docs/source/tutorials/vrclient.rst

 Please feel free to use the instructions below to help you choose your VR setup, then search online (or follow the links given below) for the documentation of your chosen method for the latest instructions on configuring your setup.

+#.
+For help choosing your VR setup, see our flow diagram in :ref:`choosingyourvrsetup`
+#.
+Once you know your VR setup, head to :ref:`choosingyourinstallationmethod`
-Once you're ready, head to :ref:`installation` to get started with NanoVer iMD.
+#.
+Once you're ready, head to :ref:`installation`

 .. note::